 This is our gay travel guide to Iguazu Falls and the surrounding area.
-Here you can find out our personal top picks for gay friendly accommodation, gay bars, clubs and restaurants around Iguazu Falls.
+Here you can find out our personal top picks for gay friendly accommodation, gay bars, clubs, and restaurants around Iguazu Falls.

 Landing in Iguazu Falls soon?

 Arriving in a new country can be overwhelming, especially when trying to navigate public transport from the airport to your accommodation.
-If you book a private transfer with an English speaking driver then you will be able to relax and get to your hotel without any stress.
+If you book a private transfer with an English-speaking driver then you will be able to relax and get to your hotel without any stress.

 The two sides of the Iguazu Falls

 So, first things first, these spectacular waterfalls have a few names.
 In English, we call them “Iguazu Falls” and the surrounding area, the “Iguazu National Park”.
-Both Argentina and Brazil have cities very close by, each of which are the perfect base when visiting the falls.
+Both Argentina and Brazil have cities very close by, each of which is the perfect base when visiting the falls.
 In Brazil, the city is “Foz do Iguaçu” whereas in Argentina it is “Puerto Iguazú”.

 We preferred the Argentinian side because you get to experience the Falls close-up, which is a great way to feel how powerful it is.
 The Brazilian side is good for getting a more panoramic perspective of the Falls.

-If you're ticking off countries, you can also “pop” into Ciudad del Este – a popular shopping town for Brazilians in Paraguay, close to the border between Paraguay, Argentina and Brazil.
+If you're ticking off countries, you can also “pop” into Ciudad del Este – a popular shopping town for Brazilians in Paraguay, close to the border between Paraguay, Argentina, and Brazil.